Steady — Worry Is In Range

 Worry exists, but it is not running your life

-Roughly 55-65% of adults screen in this band on the GAD-7
+Roughly 55-65% of adults land in this band

-A minimal anxiety score means your current worry, restlessness, and physical tension sit below the clinical threshold used in primary-care screening.
-On the GAD-7 (Spitzer et al., 2006, Archives of Internal Medicine) a score in the 0-4 range is described as minimal and is not associated with meaningful day-to-day impairment.
+Your current worry, restlessness, and physical tension sit in the typical day-to-day range.
 You may still feel nervous before a presentation, a medical test, or a difficult conversation—that is ordinary human anxiety, the kind that activates focus and protective caution.
 This result is a snapshot, not a guarantee: stress load, sleep, and life events can shift anyone upward, so treat it as a baseline to watch, not a permanent trait.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths